Long-period Pulsars as Possible Outcomes of Supernova Fallback Accretion: The 18 min periodic radio transient GLEAM-X J162759.5-523504.3

 \section{The 18 min periodic radio transient GLEAM-X\,J162759.5-523504.3}

-During the GaLactic and Extragalactic All-sky MWA eXtended survey (GLEAM-X) (Hurley-Walker et al. in prep.) with the Murchison Widefield Array (MWA), a peculiar periodic radio transient has been discovered displaying a periodicity of $\unit[1091]{s}$ \citep{Hurley-Walker2022}.
+During the GaLactic and Extragalactic All-sky MWA eXtended survey (GLEAM-X) \citep{Hurley-Walker2022b} with the Murchison Widefield Array (MWA), a peculiar periodic radio transient has been discovered displaying a periodicity of $\unit[1091]{s}$ \citep{Hurley-Walker2022a}.
 The source was detected during two radio outburst periods in January and March 2018, displaying a very variable flux (going from undetected to values as high as $\unit[20-50]{Jy}$), $\sim 5\%$ duty cycle, 90\% linear polarization, and a very spiky and variable pulse profile.

 From a detailed timing analysis, a dispersion measure of DM $=\unit[57\pm1]{pc \, cm^{-3}}$ was calculated, converting to a distance of $\unit[1.3]{kpc}$ according to the Galactic electron-density model of \citet{Yao2017}.
 The period derivative was loosely constrained to $\dot{P}<\unit[1.5\times10^{-9}]{s \, s^{-1}}$.
 Assuming that the source is an isolated neutron star spinning down due to the classical electromagnetic dipole formula, this gives a relatively weak constraint on the dipolar magnetic field of $B_{\rm dip} <\unit[10^{17}]{G}$.
 We can also obtain an upper limit on the spin-down power $\dot{E}_{\rm rot} = I_{\rm NS} \omega \dot{\omega} < \unit[10^{28}]{erg \, s^{-1}}$.
 If we roughly estimate an isotropic radio luminosity from the flux detected during the outburst phase and the distance estimated from the DM, we obtain a value of $\sim \unit[10^{31}]{erg \, s^{-1}}$.
 From this, we deduce that the spin-down alone is insufficient to power these very bright radio flares.
-The radio characteristics, such as the large flux variability, the radio outburst activity, and the high linear polarization, seem indeed to be analogous to the ones observed in radio-active magnetars; although its exceptionally long spin period would make this source stand out among them.
+The radio characteristics, such as the large flux variability, the radio outburst activity, and the high linear polarization, seem analogous to those observed in radio-active magnetars, whose activity is believed to be triggered and powered by the evolution and decay of their strong magnetic fields \citep{Thompson1995, Duncan1996}.
+However, \gleam's exceptionally long spin period would make this source stand out among them.